Francis Purcell Warren: Biography

 In the summer of 1914, before conscription was compulsory, Warren volunteered for war duty, joining the Royal Warwickshire Regiment as a private.
-After a short spell in France he returned to England and joined the 10th South Lancashire Regiment as a Second Lieutenant.
-On 3 July 1916 he was reported missing at Mons in Belgium during the Battle of the Somme.
+After a short spell in France he returned to England and joined the 10th South Lancashire Regiment as a second lieutenant.
+On 3 July 1916, he was reported missing at Mons in Belgium during the Battle of the Somme.
 His body was not found.
 Warren is commemorated on the Thiepval Memorial.
 His name is also one of the 38 on the War Memorial at the Royal College of Music.
 Howells dedicated his 1917 Elegy for Viola to the memory of Warren.

 His surviving works include the short motet Ave Verum, published by Richards & Co in 1912, the Benediction Service (1912, held in the British Library), the Five Short Pieces for Cello and Piano (Curwen, 1914) and the Variations on an Original Theme (originally the final movement of his String Quartet in A minor), composed circa 1914 and posthumously published by Cramer in 1927.
 There was also a Canon, scored for string orchestra.

 An Adagio for cello and piano was intended for a sonata that remained unfinished.
-Cobbett described it as "a powerful and deeply moving piece, in which an almost prophetic foreboding seems to colour the spacious phrases".
+Walter Willson Cobbett described it as "a powerful and deeply moving piece, in which an almost prophetic foreboding seems to colour the spacious phrases".
 Thomas Dunhill described it as "indubitably his masterpiece".